 5. Rear Screened-In Porch—Extend Your Home’s Entertaining Space

 In the 1950s, as Americans longed for more quiet time in the privacy of their homes, architects erased the front porch from many of their designs and started constructing patios and screened-in porches in the backyard.
 Today, the rear screened-in porch is almost as popular as the front porch.
-Not only is it a spot to unwind and get some respite from the sights and sounds of family life, the rear screened-in porch is an extension of the home’s entertaining space.
+Not only is it a spot to unwind and get some respite from the sights and sounds of family life, but the rear screened-in porch is also an extension of the home’s entertaining space.

 Want a spot to relax and spend some “alone time” or meditate on the wonders of nature?
 This rear screened-in porch of a two-story, four-bedroom Craftsman-style home provides wonderful vistas of the natural landscape (Plan #109-1191).